Home Help and advice How can I keep my vagina healthy?

 There are certain things you can do before, during and after sex to care for your vagina.

 Sex may be uncomfortable if you’re not relaxed and aroused.
-Making time for foreplay can help your vagina lubricate itself.
-You’re more likely to enjoy the sex too.
+Making time for foreplay can help your vagina lubricate itself, making sex more comfortable and enjoyable.

-• Use a condom.
-Not only will using condoms protect you from sexually transmitted infections, but unprotected sex can cause an imbalance of the bacteria in your vagina.
+To keep your vagina happy during sex you should use a condom.
+Not only will using condoms protect you from sexually transmitted infections (STI), but unprotected sex can cause an imbalance of the bacteria in your vagina.

-• Have a wee after you’ve had sex.
-This will flush out any germs that have got into the tube that carries urine out of your body (called the urethra) during sex.
+Immediately after sex you should have a wee.
+This will flush out any germs that have got into the tube that carries wee out of your body (called the urethra) during sex.

-• You may want to gently clean your vulva by rinsing with warm water.
+You may also want to gently clean your vulva by rinsing with warm water.
 Don’t douche!

 How can I safely remove my pubic hair?